-Cancer research is laced throughout all of Virginia Tech Carilion Research Institute’s focus areas.
+Cancer research is laced throughout all of Fralin Biomedical Research Institute’s focus areas.
 It is a formidable challenge.
 Cancer cells grow uncontrollably, and they evade even the most aggressive treatments.
-Researchers at the VTCRI are beginning to understand the molecular mechanisms underlying the genetic and environmental factors that encourage cancer growth, as well as how cancer multiplies and migrates throughout the body.
+Researchers at the institute are beginning to understand the molecular mechanisms underlying the genetic and environmental factors that encourage cancer growth, as well as how cancer multiplies and migrates throughout the body.
 With this new knowledge, researchers are developing methods to make cancer cells more vulnerable to existing treatments, as well as innovating completely new treatments in efforts to stop cancer and prevent it from recurring.

 Rates of kidney cancer have been steadily rising in the United States, but a promising new approach where the body’s own immune system is harnessed ...

 Scientists at the Virginia Tech Carilion Research Institute have solved a 125-year-old mystery of the brain, and, in the process, uncovered a potential treatment for ...

 Scientists with the Virginia Tech Carilion Research Institute say a gene involved in the body’s sleep cycle is a potential target for therapies to help ...

 Sept.
 27, 2019 11 a.m.